nails/common/docs/services/event.md

 ## Announcing Events

-In order for an event to be useable, they first must be announced.
+In order for an event to be useable, it first must be announced.
 This is simply a case of creating a class in the root namespace of the component called `Events`.
 This class must extend `Nails\Common\Events\Base` and is simply a collection of constants and DocBlocs.

 ```php